 After working as an optometrist for three years, I opened my own practice in 1982.
 I have been in practice for over 32 years, where my experience has allowed me to specialize in unique contact lens fits and treatment of eye disease and infections.
 In 1991, I completed extensive coursework in Ocular Therapeutics at Pennsylvania College of Optometry.
 I was certified by the Texas Optometry Board as a Therapeutic Optometrist in January 1992, and in September 2000, I became a board certified glaucoma specialist.
 In 2011, I became a Diplomate of the American Board of Optometry.

-As a member of the American Optometric Association and the Texas Optometric Association, I stay informed about new and developing technologies and lecture across the state with an emphasis on diabetes.
+As a member of the American Optometric Association and the past president of the Texas Optometric Association, I stay informed about new and developing technologies and lecture across the state with an emphasis on diabetes.

 I am a member of the following organizations: